Unity-Technologies/ml-agents/docs/Basic-Guide.md

    folder.
 7. Drag the `3DBallLearning` model file from the `Assets/ML-Agents/Examples/3DBall/TFModels`
    folder to the **Model** field of the **3DBallLearning** Brain in the **Inspector** window. __Note__ : All of the brains should now have `3DBallLearning` as the TensorFlow model in the `Model` property
+8. Select the **InferenceDevice** to use for this model (CPU or GPU).
+   _Note: CPU is faster for the majority of ML-Agents toolkit generated models_
-8. Click the **Play** button and you will see the platforms balance the balls using the pretrained model.
+9. Click the **Play** button and you will see the platforms balance the balls using the pretrained model.

    ![Running a pretrained model](images/running-a-pretrained-model.gif)